-If a parent calls to enquire about the placement on the wait list that they are on, please take the name, phone number of the parent and the child's name and the supervisor will return the call.
-Please do not give out information to a parent on where they are on the wait list and who is before them.
+If a parent calls to enquire about the placement on the wait list that they are on, staff will direct parent to send an email to Blue Elephant Daycare and the supervisor/designate will respond.
+Staff should not give out information to a parent on where they are on the wait list and who is before them.
 The supervisor who takes care of the wait list will get back to a parent on this request.
 Educators are to maintain confidentially and respect the privacy of all prospective parents.